NLeSC/collab-demos/summerinthecity/README.md

 # usage

 This demo is a publicly accessible web demo.
-That means you should able to access it with your browser as long as you have a working internet connection.
+That means you should be able to access it with your browser as long as you have a working internet connection.

 ## quirks
 - vector overlay only specified for certain zoom levels.
 If you zoom out too much, you see only 'gemeentes' without color information on heat; zoom in too much and you see only houses.